 Chicken Parmesan is the quintessential “red sauce” Italian-American dish.
 In our version, the chicken is baked, not fried, and we’ve added some of that cancer-protective powerhouse kale to the sauce.
-I usually keep our Quick Tomato Sauce handy in the freezer to make it super easy to put together homey, satisfying dishes like Chicken Parm’.
-If you’re making it from scratch it will only add a few more minutes to your prep.
+It can be nice... to keep our Quick Tomato Sauce handy in the freezer to make it super easy to put together homey, satisfying dishes like Chicken Parm.
+If you’re making sauce from scratch, it will only add a few more minutes to your prep.
 Pounding the chicken breasts will tenderize them to perfection, but if you’re feeling tired, try using the thinly sliced chicken breasts that are available in most poultry aisles.

-6. Bake for another 5 minutes or until the cheese has melted and the sauce is bubbling.
-Serve immediately
+Bake for another 5 minutes or until the cheese has melted and the sauce is bubbling.
+Serve immediately.

 Lay the chicken breast in the center and cover it with more waxed paper.

 Using the smooth side of a tenderizing mallet, starting with the thickest part, bash the chicken breast through the paper with an outward motion.
 Keep pounding until the breast is about the same thickness throughout, and has spread out enough to doubled in size.